impactometre/impactometre-front/README.md

 ## Description

-_This VueJS-based application allows the user to compare the environmental impact of three different meeting scenarios, for different spheres of damage: impact on human health, on ecosystem quality, on climate change and on resources._

-_The results are presented as a percentage, based on the one with the greatest impact._

 Cette application basée sur `VueJS` permet de comparer l'impact environnemental de trois différents scénarios de réunions, pour différentes sphères de dommage : impact sur la santé humaine, sur la qualité des écosystèmes, sur le changement climatique et sur les ressources.

 Les résultats sont présentés sous forme de pourcentage, par rapport à celui ayant le plus d'impact.

 L'application est construite sur l'API [impactometre-back](https://github.com/impactometre/impactometre-back).

+_🇬🇧 This VueJS-based application allows to compare the environmental impact of up to three meeting scenarios of your choice, for different spheres of damage: impact on human health, on ecosystem quality, on climate change and on resources.
+The results are relative: the value of the impact in each sphere is displayed as a percentage of the value for the scenario with the highest impact.
+The application was built as an interface for the [impactometre-back](https://github.com/impactometre/impactometre-back) API._

 ## Captures d'écran